 Should grout be lighter or darker than tile?

 It comes down to preference and how much you want your tiles to blend or stand out.
-Typically we match grout color with the tiles unless we’re looking for a bold contrast.
+Typically we match grout colors with the tiles unless we’re looking for a bold contrast.

 If you have lighter tiles and do a darker grout, it’s a fun focal point for a good conversation piece in your home.
 With lighter grout, it all blends in and the tile design is harder to view.